saltyrtc/saltyrtc-meta/Protocol.md

 ### Sequence Number

 The sequence number plays a vital role as part of the nonce.
 It is mainly used to detect replay attacks.
-Because the sequence number will always be incremented with each packet sent on its channel, it also ensures that no nonce is being used repeatedly.
+Because the sequence number MUST be incremented with each packet sent on its channel, it also ensures that no nonce is being used repeatedly.
+If incrementing the current 32-bit sequence number would cause an integer overflow, a new unique **Channel Number** MUST be generated and the sequence number MUST be reset to zero.

 ### Initiator